 HTTP works according to the client-server model.
-This means that during interaction, there are two sides: the client that requests data, and the server that responds to the request.
-The role of the client is played by the browser.
+It means that during an interaction, there are two sides:

-HTTP permeates the entire development from beginning to end, whether it's backend or frontend.
-Any web developer will write code that executes HTTP requests or, at a minimum, generates HTTP responses (the simplest sites).
+HTTP permeates the entire development from beginning to end, whether it is the backend or frontend-development.
+Any web developer will write code that executes HTTP requests or generates HTTP responses as the simplest sites do.
 Knowledge of HTTP is part of the foundation that any web programmer in the modern world should have.

-What does it affect?
+What is it so important?
 Here are some things you can do better knowing how HTTP works:

-This course introduces HTTP at the most fundamental level, in a way that doesn't depend on the language, browser, or technology used.
-It'll talk about the setup of the protocol itself and you how to use it correctly.
+This course introduces HTTP at the most fundamental level.
+This way, it doesn't depend on the language, browser, or technology used.
+Here we will learn how to set up the protocol and use it correctly.

 The Hexlet support team or other students will answer you.